Information for Families

 Option B: Individual Cremations

-A health care facility or department must be nominated to have the ashes sent to them to return to the parents.
+A health care facility or department must be nominated to have the ashes sent to them for return to the parents.
 We ask that parents collecting ashes produce photo ID.
 If you nominate another person to collect the ashes, they must have written consent from the parents as well as photo ID.

 Pictured: Ashes boxes